alephium/docs/docs/ralph/danube-features.md

 - TxScript can only chain transaction caller's asset outputs from the contract call.
 Asset ouputs owned by other addresses as well as the contract outputs cannot be chained
 - At the contract level, the same UTXO restrictions still apply, preserving the security properties of the UTXO model

-Here's an example of using chained transactions in a TxScript to perform token swaps across multiple liquidity pools in a single transaction:
+Here's an example of using chained contract calls in a TxScript to perform token swaps across multiple liquidity pools in a single transaction:

 ```rust
 Contract Swap(tokenId1: ByteVec, tokenId2: ByteVec, mut token1Reserve: U256, mut token2Reserve: U256) {